MonolithProjects/ansible-user_management/README.md

 This Ansible role is for managing (creating, editing, deleting) Linux users.
 Management includes also the ssh keys keys distribution.

+#### This role can:
+- create users
+- delete users
+- adding/removing users from the groups
+- managing ssh keys

 ### Playbook example:
 ```
 ---